AlchemyViewer/3p-nghttp2/nghttp2/doc/nghttp2_submit_headers.rst

     assigned stream ID will be returned.
 Otherwise, specify stream ID in *stream_id*.

-    The *pri_spec* is priority specification of this request.  ``NULL`` means the default priority (see
+    The *pri_spec* is a deprecated priority specification of this request.  ``NULL`` means the default priority (see `nghttp2_priority_spec_default_init()`).
-    `nghttp2_priority_spec_default_init()`).
 To specify the priority,
     use `nghttp2_priority_spec_init()`.
 If *pri_spec* is not ``NULL``, this function will copy its data members.
+In the future release after the end of 2024, this function will ignore *pri_spec* and behave as if ``NULL`` is given.

     The ``pri_spec->weight`` must be in [:macro:`NGHTTP2_MIN_WEIGHT`,
     :macro:`NGHTTP2_MAX_WEIGHT`], inclusive.
 If ``pri_spec->weight``